-The good news is that the Solo 401K is making a financial comeback in a big way, and provides enterprising entrepreneurs like you with a wider variety of retirement saving options.
+The good news is that the Solo 401(K) is making an economic comeback in a big way and provides enterprising entrepreneurs like you with a wider variety of retirement saving options.

-Solo 401K Options: New and Improved
+Solo 401(K) Options: New and Improved

 How Much Should You Invest in Your Company?

-Very Few Companies Offer the Roth IRA 401k Option
+Very Few Companies Offer the Roth IRA 401(k) Option.

 Why?
-The reasons vary by company, but are more than likely due to the fact that Roth IRA’s were not originally meant to be permanent options for employees.
+The reasons vary by company but are more than likely because Roth IRAs were not originally meant to be permanent options for employees.
 With a Roth IRA, as opposed to a traditional 401k investment plan, you pay the taxes on future withdrawals before you make them, allowing you to withdraw on a tax-free basis in the future.

-It may seem like a wise, and loyal investment to put a good portion of your 401k in company stock or value funds, but this is not always the case.
+It may seem like a wise and loyal investment to put a good portion of your 401k in company stock or value funds, but this is not always the case.
 Younger employees may be tempted to invest heavily in these areas, and most financial planners agree that this is a decision they will come to regret later.

-Investing in Your 401k: Get Informed, Stay Informed
+Investing in Your 401(k): Get Informed, Stay Informed.